 If you’ve read my other posts, like how to survive the heat with POTS, you know that hot temperatures are bad news for POTS patients.
 Yes, it’s true, heat often worsens POTS symptoms because it encourages blood pooling and causes us to become dehydrated.
 And if this is your first time hearing it, then listen up!
 Heat is a major POTS trigger!!!

 So, with that being said, can you imagine how difficult it can be to combine heat and exercise?
 You are fast-tracking your way to dehydration with that combination, and I don’t want that for you.
 So please, please, please avoid exercising in the heat.
 Work out in an air-conditioned gym or room if possible, or save your summer outdoor exercise sessions for early morning or evening when it’s cooler.
-Have your Liquid I.V. ready on standby (cuz you’re probably gonna need it!).
+Have your Liquid I.V. ready (cuz you’re probably gonna need it!).

 12. Prioritize Rest Days

-And finally, don’t skip your rest days, friends.
+And finally, don’t skip your rest days.
 Prioritize them.
 Anybody who exercises needs a rest day or two at a minimum per week to allow their bodies the time to heal and recover.
 If you push yourself too hard and don’t give yourself adequate time to rest, you could set yourself up for a POTS flare, the dreaded exercise hangover (as I call it), or an injury.
 I like to give myself at least two rest days per week, but follow whatever instructions your medical professional or exercise protocol gives you.

 POTS Exercise Tips Takeaway